ucsdanimeclub/animefest-next-site/README.md

 ## Getting Started

-When cloning the repository to your device, change directory into the project root and run `npm install`.
+First, clone the repository to your device.
+Then, change directory into the project root and run `npm install`.

 Then, run the development server: